Atlas-OS/docs/docs/Getting started/Installation.md

 ### :material-bug-outline: Troubleshooting

 ??? question "No internet?"
     If you are using Wi-Fi and cannot connect to the internet, temporarily plug an ethernet cable into your computer to download your drivers.
-You can also download the right Wi-Fi or ethernet drivers with an external hard drive or USB using something else.
+You can also download the right Wi-Fi or ethernet drivers with an external hard drive or USB using something else